zentuit/unity3d-profile/README.md

 1. Create your Twitter app at https://apps.twitter.com/
 2. On the menu bar click "Window -> Soomla -> Edit Settings" and toggle the "twitter" check box and fill in "Consumer Key" and "Consumer Secret".

-    > Consumer Key and Customer Secret are located under "Keys and Access Tokens" of your twitter app.
+    > Consumer Key and Consumer Secret are located under "Keys and Access Tokens" of your twitter app.

 ### Google Plus